-Drawing upon feedback from undergraduates and the Government Department's extensive faculty expertise in teaching statistical methods, the Government Department has thoroughly revised and updated its undergraduate curriculum in research methods for AY2020-2021.
+Drawing upon feedback from undergraduates and the Government Department's extensive faculty expertise in teaching statistical methods, the Government Department has recently revised and updated its undergraduate curriculum in research methods.

 - Gov 50: Data

-Concentrators are also still able to meet the methods requirement by taking a statistics course outside the Department (e.g., Stat 104), but those students are required to take one additional Government elective.
+Concentrators are also still able to meet the methods requirement by taking a statistics course outside the Department (e.g., Stat 100 or Stat 104), but those students are required to take one additional Government elective.